-A Revival of Traditional Arts and Crafts in Cambodia
+Traditional Arts and Crafts in Cambodia – The Story of Cambodia’s Creative Revival

-We have one couple to thank for the revival of traditional arts and crafts in Cambodia that has been such an inspiration to other artisans, craftspeople and designers around the country.
+One couple can be thanked for the revival of traditional arts and crafts in Cambodia that has been such an inspiration to other artisans, craftspeople and designers around the country.

 These days, beautiful boutiques, shops, ateliers and pop-ups are literally springing up all over Siem Reap each week, offering authentic handicrafts, woven textiles, refined clothes, handcrafted jewellery, elegant accessories, original art, and quirky design products.

-But they wouldn’t exist if it wasn’t for one couple who paved the way, Cambodian-French entrepreneur, researcher and hotelier Nathalie Saphon Ridel and husband Jean-Pierre Martial.
+But they wouldn’t exist if it wasn’t for one couple who paved the way, Cambodian-French entrepreneur, researcher and hotelier, Nathalie Saphon Ridel and husband Jean-Pierre Martial, who also own beautiful Maison Polanka.

 Q. The last fifteen years have seen a slow but steady revival of traditional arts and crafts in Cambodia, including artisanal crafts such as stonemasonry, woodcarving, lacquer-ware, and silk painting, along with folk handicrafts, like weaving and basketry, all of which are flourishing now.
 You and your husband played a key role in the revitalization and renaissance of these traditions – can you tell us about that?